 Federal and Local Governments

-- Charging Infrastructure Procurement and Installation— Offers an overview (and checklist) of items when considering EV infrastructure development.
+- U.S. Department of Energy’s Alternative Fuels Data Center: Charging Infrastructure Procurement and Installation – Offering an overview and checklist of items when considering EV infrastructure development

-- U.S. Department of Transportation: Rural EV Toolkit (2022) — Designed specifically to help rural communities scope, plan, and fund EV charging infrastructure.
+- U.S. Department of Transportation: Rural EV Toolkit (2022) – Guiding rural communities on scoping, planning, and funding EV charging infrastructure

-- U.S. Joint Office of Energy and Transportation Cybersecurity Procurement Language Clauses for RFPs and EVSP Contracts – Sample cybersecurity clauses that are intended to be tailored by the purchaser and incorporated into procurement specifications for electric vehicle supply equipment and services
+- U.S. Joint Office of Energy and Transportation: Cybersecurity Procurement Language Clauses for RFPs and EVSP Contracts – Sample cybersecurity clauses for purchasers to modify and incorporate into agreements for EV and services

-- How to Amp Up Transportation Transformation - A Guidebook for Funding and Financing Electrification — Assists policy makers by identifying both funding and financing options to overcome upfront cost barriers to EVs and EVSE.
+- How to Amp Up Transportation Transformation: A Guidebook for Funding and Financing Electrification (2021) – Identifies funding and financing options to overcome upfront cost barriers to charging stations

-- Electrifying Transportation in Municipalities (2021) – Provides transportation electrification policy guidance to policymakers and advocates in cities, towns, and counties.
+- Electrifying Transportation in Municipalities (2021) – Provides transportation electrification policy guidance for cities, towns, and counties

-- Great Plains Institute: Summary of Best Practices in Electric Vehicle Ordinances (2019) – Compares ordinances across 18 cities, including four in Washington, to develop recommendations.
+- Great Plains Institute: Summary of Best Practices in Electric Vehicle Ordinances (2019) – Compares ordinances across 18 cities, including four in Washington

-- Pacific Northwest National Laboratory: EV Charging for Residential and Commercial Energy Codes (2021) — Presents a compilation of information on EVs and means of expanding the EV charging infrastructure by way of energy codes for new construction.
+- Pacific Northwest National Laboratory: EV Charging for Residential and Commercial Energy Codes (2021) – Suggests methods for expanding EV charging infrastructure by using energy codes for new construction

-- Western Washington Clean Cities — A public/private partnership that works to advance energy security, environmental and public health, and economic development by promoting policies and practices that reduce petroleum consumption.
+- Western Washington Clean Cities Coalition – A public-private partnership advancing energy security, environmental and public health, and economic development by promoting policies and practices that reduce petroleum consumption.